deficollective/defiscan/src/content/protocols/euler/euler.md

 ### Vault Factory

 `EVaults` are created by users via the Factory contract.
 At creation, users decide whether the newly deployed `EVault` is immutable or upgradeable.
-The [Euler DAO](#security-council) multisig can do the upgrade of all upgradeable `EVaults`.
+The [Euler DAO](#security-council) multisig can upgrade all upgradeable `EVaults`.
 If maliciously upgraded, this can lead to _loss of funds_ for all users deposited across upgradeable vaults, as upgrades are executed across all upgradeable `EVaults` at once.
 The upgrade is protected by a 4-day timelock.

 ### Per-Vault Parameter Control